DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

-\textbf{\textit{Obfuscated Gradient} Perspective:} ~\cite{athalye2018obfuscated} is recognized as a typical defense mechanism in digital adversarial attacks since the defenders could significantly increase the difficulty of performing gradient descent optimization by adding random transformation.
-The solution for the attack is applying multiple-step attacks, or EoT, which is also a key algorithm for PAE~\cite{EOT} since the fluctuation in the physical world can be regarded as naturally introduced randomness.

-First, we show that the simulated physical adversarial patch attacks, as a typical physical attack, can be regarded as facing the same {obfuscated gradient}, or noisy gradient problem indicated by our experimental results, as the spatial transformations significantly increase the difficulty of PGD attacks.
-Specifically, as shown in Table~\ref{tab:apppgdv5} and Table~\ref{tab:apppgdv8}, an increase in the total number of steps, whether it’s the number of EoT iterations or the total iteration steps of the optimizer, consistently improves the PGD performance under spatial transformations.
-Additionally, we use 2048 steps in the main experiment based on these results.
+$\bullet$ \textbf{Noisy Feedback Causes PGD Attacks Time-Consuming:} We first show that the simulated physical adversarial patch attacks, as a typical physical attack, can be regarded as facing the {obfuscated gradient}~\cite{athalye2018obfuscated}, or noisy gradient feedback problem indicated by our experimental results, as the spatial transformations significantly increase the difficulty of PGD attacks. {Obfuscated gradient} has been recognized as a typical adversarial defense mechanism that increases the difficulty of performing optimization by adding a random transformation.

-The noisy gradient problem also brings severe challenges for training the dynamic generator, and our methodology focused on it.
-We present the performance of \THEMODEL\ framework after solving the problem.
-To ensure a fair comparison, both our model and PGD are evaluated by resampling the patch locations.
-Note that even with this high step count, the performance of PGD is still less aggressive than our result.
-In the main performance evaluation, we found that the Zero transformation settings facilitate the PGD method in achieving better results.
-We further analyze it on the Inria dataset.
-As shown in Table~\ref{tab:apppgdzero}, PGD surpasses our method in attack capability at 32 steps, but our method still retains an advantage in inference time.
-From another perspective, the superiority of our method mainly lies in overcoming physical-world transformations.
+The randomness in the physical simulation, introduced as the EoT~\cite{EOT} transformation in PAE methods, has the same effect.
+Specifically, when randomness is not injected, Table~\ref{tab:apppgdzero} shows that PGD achieves high attack performance when the step number reaches 32.
+However, when randomness is injected with \textit{Base} transformation in Table~\ref{tab:apppgdv5}, an extensive number of total steps, whether it’s EoT iteration steps or the optimization steps, is needed to achieve satisfactory attack performance.
+This illustrates the challenges of PGD optimization in the presence of noisy gradient feedback resulting from random simulation.

+We present the performance of static PAE (\textit{T-sea}) and \THEMODEL\ framework for comparison.
+To ensure a fair comparison, both our model and PGD are evaluated by resampling the patch locations (same setting as Table~\ref{tab:location_roubustness}).

+The result shows that PGD shall take hundreds of steps to surpass the performance of static PAE under the \textbf{base} transformation, indicating its incapability of real-time attacks.